 Of course, there have been simulations and test that would track the behavior of software applications and systems for years.
 Funny enough, these tools have been in place at software developers for quite some time.

 So what's missing?
 Well, putting it all together.
 No. Seriously.
 Getting these three disparate kinds of simulations to work together in no small feat because the result of one simulation affects the outcome of the other ones, especially when software feedback loops are applicable.
 And today's most complicated systems really heavily on software.

 So, are we almost there yet?
 Well, let's discuss progress so far and maybe you can be the judge.
 There are two main fronts of progress to consider.

 The first front to assess is the definition of standards.
 Wait!
 I know.
 Standards bodies haven't always been known to move at lightning speed.
 I'll give you that one.
 However, promising strides have been made here.
-Specifically, NAFEMS and INCOSE announced a collaboration (Press Release announcement here) that creates a new working group called the Systems Modeling & Simulation Working Group (SMSWG).
-You can download a presentation that roughs out the vision behind this working group here.
+Specifically, NAFEMS and INCOSE announced a collaboration that creates a new working group called the Systems Modeling & Simulation Working Group (SMSWG).
 Below is a glimpse, however, of the vision of how such simulations are composed.

 The other front that holds some promise is the capabilities being developed by software providers.
 There are a few notable examples I'll highlight here.

 Now, there are more software providers working in this space.
 Much more.
 Keep your eye out and you'll see more progress on this front.
 The key thing to keep in mind is that there are solutions for this field emerging from everywhere, including traditional PLM players, startups and software providers that have never serviced this industry before.